 The modest provincial town of Oswiecim is better known by its German name “Auschwitz”, and was witness to an enormous evil caused by humankind.
-Around 1.5 million people perished in the largest Nazi extermination camp of the Second World War.
+Around 1.5 million people perished in the largest German extermination camp of the Second World War.
 A gruesome exposition in the former camp makes the visitors rethink their basic human values, such as humanity and dignity.

 Oswiecim is a town of around 45,000 inhabitants and an important local centre for trade and industry (mechanical and chemical).
 However most people in Poland and around the world generally associate it with its gruesome concentration camp, but there are other reasons to visit Oswiecim.